nasa/fprime/docs/HowTo/develop-subtopologies.md

 1. It may be the case that I would like to have multiple uses of a subtopology `st` within a main topology `main`.
 For example, `st` could define the topology for managing a single temperature sensor, but I would like to implement $n$ number of those sensors.
 At the moment, to do this one would need to duplicate the entire subtopology and make proper modifications to instances, the TopologyDefs file, and more.
 2. Let's maintain our example of `st` being the topology for managing a single temperature sensor.
 It may be the case that `st` only implements the software behavior, as is reasonable: the developer of the subtopology probably cannot write hardware interface drivers for every platform possible.
 So, the user would provide the proper driver to `st`, which is again reasonable.
 However, to accomplish this one would need to modify the contents of a subtopology, changing instance definitions and possibly the connection graphs as well.
 Such a task could become monstrous if, say `st` now implements the [hub pattern](https://nasa.github.io/fprime/UsersGuide/best/hub-pattern.html).

 Thus, an autocoder [tool](FIXME) dubbed the "Subtopology AC Tool" has been developed to be able to provide features like instantiation, local components, and formal subtopology interfaces.
-The tool itself provides examples of the syntax required to use these features, as well as a design methodology and a worked example using a similar context to the one [in this document](#example-scenario).
+The tool itself provides examples of the syntax required to use these features, as well as a design methodology and a worked example with diagrams using a similar context to the one [in this document](#example-scenario).

-We recommend that subtopologies are built around the syntax of this tool, as it is on the roadmap to introduce the patterns in this tool into native FPP syntax.
+We recommend that subtopologies are built around the syntax of this tool, as it is on the road map to introduce the patterns in this tool into native FPP syntax.

 # Conclusion